Our Story

 That has to change.

-We have spent the past four years searching for guidance, answers and support to help us deal with this ever challenging condition and give our son Alfie the best possible chance at life.
+We have spent the past six years searching for guidance, answers and support to help us deal with this ever challenging condition and give our son Alfie the best possible chance at life.

 We first heard about CRELD1 when our daughter Lola started having frequent seizures at just three months old.
 Lola had severe developmental delay, was struggling with feeding and mobility and often experienced upwards of 80-100 'twitches' and prolonged seizures every day.
 By pure chance, a mother in one of the epilepsy Facebook groups recognised Lola's seizures from those that her son was having.
 We quickly established many similarities in our children's symptoms and experiences.